 Where In Florida Are You Moving?

 This was probably the #1 question we got!
-We’ve pinpointed a spot on the Florida panhandle that feels like a great fit for our family.
-It’s the Northwestern part of Florida on the gulf coast, so it has that super beautiful blue-green water and it doesn’t get as hot as some of the more southern areas of the state (although, our family loves hot – hence always vacationing somewhere like Florida, which we did for our last four Spring Breaks, or even going to Costa Rica this winter).
+We’ve pinpointed a spot in the Florida panhandle that feels like a great fit for our family.
+It’s the Northwestern part of Florida on the Gulf Coast, so it has that super beautiful blue-green water and it doesn’t get as hot as some of the more southern areas of the state (although, our family loves hot – hence always vacationing somewhere like Florida, which we did for our last four Spring Breaks, or even going to Costa Rica this winter).

 Why Move?
 To Simplify!

-The thing that really sold us on the idea of moving to Florida is the very basic idea that we could have one smaller house that checks all the boxes for us, and checks them year-round.
+The thing that really sold us on the idea of moving to Florida is the very basic idea that we could have one smaller house that checks all our boxes, and checks them year-round.

-Spending summers at our beach house in Cape Charles (show below) has made us really fall in love with the lifestyle out there: being near water, being somewhere that’s walkable to shops/restaurants/the park, and having a bit more of that small-town urban feel versus the suburban feeling that we have here in our hometown of Richmond.
+Spending summers at our beach house in Cape Charles (shown below) has made us really fall in love with the lifestyle out there: being near water, being somewhere that’s walkable to shops/restaurants/the park, and having a bit more of that small-town urban feel versus the suburban feeling that we have now in Richmond.
 So while, yes, being close to a beach is one goal of the move, it’s not about trying to be on some permanent vacation with our toes in the sand 24/7.
 It’s about the general lifestyle we seem to embrace in an environment that’s more relaxed and encourages less driving, less errand running, and more quality time.
-Small town walkability, especially to locally owned shops is just magical to us.
+Small-town walkability, especially to locally owned shops is just magical to us.

 Not only did Florida feel like it could check the boxes of Cape Charles (warm, walkable, beachy), we also hoped it could check some of the boxes that we get from Richmond.
 You know, like having good schools nearby, lots of dining and shopping and activity options, and even those little conveniences that might sound silly but definitely contribute to our daily quality of life (like being near a Home Depot or a movie theater).